ASR-project/Multilingual-PR/README.md

 - [ ] Explore the dataset on Mozilla common voices
 - [ ] Understand how phoible works
 - [ ] Get the features from a pre-trained model on HuggingFace on the retrieved dataset
 - [ ] Split the dataset into a trainval / test set.
-Make sure that the speakers do not occur both on te train set and test set
+Make sure that the speakers do not occur both on te train set and test set -> **Already done in HF**

 ### Modeling part